rdfostrich/article-jws2018-ostrich/content/storage.md

 ### Ingestion

+{:.todo}
+Clarify distinction between store and delta-chain ingestion! (we assume one delta-chain atm)

 In the following two sections, we discuss an in-memory and a streaming ingestion algorithm.
 These algorithms both take a changeset — containing additions and deletions — as input, and ingest it to the store as a new version.